BaseMax/MithrilTS-JSX/README.md

 # Mithril TS(Type script) JSX

-Create a spa project using Mithril JS framework and design layout by JSX syntax and use Typescript and Vote for build system.
+Create a spa project using Mithril JS framework and design layout by JSX syntax and use Typescript and Vite for build system.

 ### Why MithrilJS with JSX?